DriftyDev/CLEAN_Kami5-1.8-BUILDABLE_SRC/README.md

 # CLEAN Kami5 1.8 BUILDABLE_SRC
 Bored, found some sussy things in the src.

 (DISCLAIMER) It's not ratted, just a rare HWID auth system.
+(Im not sure tho.)

 Pre-Built Jar doesn't work at 100%.
 Missing some stuff.